For a full list of previous Target reports (2008-present).

-The Target amount of 35 hours was chosen in consultation with the legal profession.
-It reflects what many lawyers are already doing and represents the minimum number of hours of pro bono legal services that all lawyers should aspire to undertake.
+The Target amount of 35 hours for law firms, incorporated legal practices, individual solicitors, individual barristers and barristers’ chambers was chosen in consultation with the legal profession.
+It reflects what many lawyers in these practices are already doing and represents the minimum number of hours of pro bono legal services that all lawyers should aspire to undertake.

-Signatories to the Target have collectively reported almost 3.75 million hours of pro bono legal work in the 12 years since the Target’s commencement.
+Signatories to the Target have collectively reported over 5.5 million hours of pro bono legal work since the Target commenced in 2007.

 While other community service is important and applauded, the Target is focused on encouraging lawyers to undertake the legal work that only lawyers are qualified to do and which directly remove barriers to accessing justice.

 You can also refer to the Guidance Notes for more detail on what can be counted.

 Many law firms, individual solicitors and barristers have already signed up and meet or achieve the Target each year.
 As at 30 June 2022, the Target covered over 17,400 lawyers.